okonek/tidal-cli-client/README.md

 You can now use Tidal on linux.
 With your loved CLI. &lt;3

+##IMPORTANT DEPENDENCIES
+You must have MPV and W3M installed.

-Install dependencies with `npm install` and run with `npm run app`.
+Install other dependencies with `npm install` and run with `npm run app`.

-You must have MPV installed.

-Now also available on npm.
-You can install it using command "sudo npm -g i tidal-cli-client@latest".
+You can also install `tidal-cli-client` from npm.
+Install it using command `sudo npm -g i tidal-cli-client@latest`.
 After installation you can run app from anywhere using command `tidal-cli`.

 ## Usage instructions
 When you open app for the first time you can see a form.
 Input username (first) and password (second) to the boxes and submit.
 Then it loads the main app.